-If the Director of Training determines there has not been sufficient improvement in the Intern's behavior to remove the Probation, then the Director of Training re-convenes the Review Committee to determine the next course of action.
+If the Director of Training determines that there has not been sufficient improvement in the intern's behavior to remove the Probation, then the Director of Training re-convenes the Review Committee to determine the next course of action.
 This could include continuation of Probation, or movement to Option C, D, or E. The Director of Training will also be in contact with the intern's Director of Clinical Training at their graduate school for their input.

-Option C: Suspension of Case Privileges: Suspension of Case Privileges, which may or may not also include implementation of an Administrative Leave (Option D), occurs if the Review Committee determines the welfare of the Intern's clients is in jeopardy.
-All direct service activities (e.g., individual, family, group, and testing cases) will be suspended for 7 days or as determined by the Review Committee.
+Option C: Suspension of Case Privileges: Suspension of Case Privileges is implemented when the Review Committee determines that the welfare of the Intern's clients is in jeopardy.
+All direct service activities (e.g., individual, family, group, and testing cases) will be suspended for a specified period as determined by the Review Committee.
 The intern is informed of the Suspension in a written statement which includes: